shanemileham/shanemileham.github.io/_kb/athletic/sleep.md

 ## Effectors
 - Physical Exercise
   - Moderate aerobic exercise decreases sleep onset latency and total wake time, and it increases sleep efficiency and total sleep time.
 High-intensity aerobic exercise and moderate-intensity resistance exercise had little effect ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2883039/))
+  - "an acute bout of exercise is likely to result in a modest improvement in the subsequent night's sleep" "the largest increases in TST were seen with exercise longer than 60 minutes.
+The mode of exercise performed (e.g., walking, resistance exercise) and participant's level of fitness generally were not significant moderators" "According to a meta-analysis, exercising 4-8 h prior to bedtime has the most robust effects on subsequent sleep" ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4400203/))
+  - Increased duration and increased intensity both improve sleep quality ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4400203/)), but I believe this is because your body has more to recover from and has to be more efficient
 - Temperature
+  - sleep onset typically coincides with the rapid decline in body temperature and exercise increases the rate of decline in body temperature by initially raising core body temperature ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4400203/))
 - Nutrients
 - Stress
   - "Psychosocial stress is associated with increased pre-sleep arousal and impaired sleep"